 The take-home practices might take only 10-20 minutes a day.
 Finding the right tools is such a relief and a gift.
 I've experienced the benefits of yoga therapy on myself and seen the positive impact on others.
 (See the Testimonials page for stories on how Yoga Therapy has had a positive impact.)
 I also have enormous faith in this work because of strength of this lineage—from the great yogi Krishnamacharya, to his son T.K.V.
 Desikachar, to my teacher Gary Kraftsow.

 For those of you who are research oriented there are more studies being published every day on the effectiveness of yoga interventions on health outcomes.
-If you go the the National Institutes of Health website and search PubMed for "yoga therapy" there are over 1900 entries.
+If you go the the National Institutes of Health website and search PubMed for "yoga therapy" there are thousands of entries.
 (Click here to see.)
 There are even more studies being done internationally.

 Here are examples of some of the conditions we can work with (these are not complete lists).
 If you are under doctor's care we will stay within the safety guidelines your caregiver recommends.